djey47/tduf/src/markdown/README.md

 ### Running Database Editor!
-- Launch TDUF-database-gui.cmd from Windows explorer / TDUF-database-gui.sh from Linux
+- Launch DatabaseEditor.cmd from Windows explorer / DatabaseEditor.sh from Linux
 - In DatabaseEditor, browse location of TDU database BNK or JSON files.
 Load (may take a while)
 - At first loading, select real TDU game path when asked
 - IMPORTANT: if you just updated TDU Database files with a mod, you should always *Clear database cache* from advanced settings!
 Then reload.
 - Make your changes.
 Save (may take a while)
 - Database is repacked automatically.

+### Running Launcher!
+- Launch Launcher.cmd from Windows explorer / Launcher.sh from Linux

 ### (Advanced) Running Command Line tools!